casawa/corona_social_dist_sim/README.md

 **Note**: This is not a scientific simulation to be trusted for any reason!
 It is purely for illustrative purposes.

 ### Dev
-Currently a python prototype that can be run by python3 ./sim.py
+There's currently a CLI python prototype which can be run by `python3 ./prototyping/sim.py`